dung-elca/sauth-all/README.md

 ## 3. Web Authentication Interface

-When a customer needs to verify an action, they are redirected to the authentication web page, as shown below:
+This is an example of a client who wants to participate in a lucky draw to buy football match tickets.
+The user is redirected to the authentication web page below:

 ![Client Web](img/client-web.png)

-Here, the customer can verify transactions or log in using the SAuth solution.
+The user must click "Continue" to start the verification process.
+When they do, the system will display a QR code in step 4, managed by SAuth.

 ## 4. QR Code Authentication Flow